Stroke & Vascular Disorders

 Once again, if the urgent CT imaging demonstrates a hemorrhagic stroke, the patient should be immediately transferred to the neurointensive care unit for further care per clinical practice guidelines.
 Conversely, if the CTA demonstrates a large arterial occlusion, the patient should be immediately transferred back to the catheterization suite for urgent thrombectomy.
 In parallel, the patient can be qualified for treatment with intravenous tPA.

-Intravenous thrombolysis qualification and administration.
 In general, qualifying and administering intravenous tPA to one of these patients is not materially different than in any other clinical scenario.
 However, there are some details that are worth mentioning, the first one regarding how to manage those patients who have received unfractionated heparin during the cardiac index procedure.
 Clearly, the general recommendations are that active anticoagulation (ie, aPTT > 40 sec) is a contraindication for treatment with intravenous tPA.
 However, there is an increasing number of reports in the literature of patients successfully treated with intravenous thrombolysis following reversal of the heparin-related anticoagulation.
 Therefore, we recommend prompt measurement of both activated clotting time and activated partial thromboplastin time in these patients, followed by intravenous administration of protamine sulfate in sufficient doses to normalize the coagulation parameters.

 It is also important to note that imaging of the brain using non-contrast CT is a sine qua non criterion for treatment with intravenous thrombolysis.
 Therefore, those patients who have not had such test should promptly undergo imaging, including the same modalities described above and with the same caveats.
-Once this is accomplished and the heparin has been reversed, the next major hurdle has to do with the patient having received other antithrombotic agents, namely glycoprotein IIb/.IIIa inhibitors or bivalirudin.
+Once this is accomplished and the heparin has been reversed, the next major hurdle has to do with the patient having received other antithrombotic agents, namely glycoprotein IIb/IIIa inhibitors or bivalirudin.
 Presently, any of these agents represents a substantial increased risk for hemorrhagic complications following the administration of intravenous tPA and, therefore, one should probably avoid such treatment.

 Otherwise, it should be possible to qualify the patient's benefits-to-risks profile using a standard approach for the use of intravenous tPA in patients with acute ischemic stroke.
 Those patients who otherwise qualify should be promptly treated with intravenous tPA, and the attention of the treatment team should then also include management of the arteriotomy site.

-Arteriotomy management protocol.
 In our opinion, having an arterial access site for the cardiac index procedure should not necessarily preclude the use of intravenous tPA for the treatment of these patients because they all represent "compressible" sites.

 There is a slight difference in the management of femoral arteriotomies because of the size of the vessel as well as its potential for percutaneous closure.
-Along these lines, if the patient has a femoral sheath in place at the moment of the discovery of the acute neurologic changes, 2 options are available: (1) percutaneous closure, and (2) suturing the sheath with delayed removal.
+Along these lines, if the patient has a femoral sheath in place at the moment of the discovery of the acute neurologic changes, two options are available: (1) percutaneous closure, and (2) suturing the sheath with delayed removal.
 If the former path is chosen, we favor the use of closure devices to secure the arterial wall.
 Following closure, however, care of the arteriotomy site should be quite similar to that of a patient with a recently removed sheath due to the possibility of leakage following thrombolytic treatment.

 Patients who have radial or brachial arteriotomies should always have their sheath removed because of the thrombotic complications associated with smaller arteries.
 Following removal of any arteriotomy sheath, pressure dressings must be available to control any thrombolytic-related bleeding.
 Femoral arteriotomies are best handled using a combination of femoral artery compression device with Doppler monitoring of distal pulses.
 The device should be inflated to a pressure sufficient to contain the bleeding, while producing minimal effect on the distal Doppler signal.
 Radial arteriotomies can be handled similarly by using the radial artery compression device; in most of these cases, Doppler monitoring is unnecessary due to the collateral circulation to the hand.
 Finally, the most threaded arteriotomies involve the brachial artery, which is an unforgiving vessel.
 No specific devices for bleeding control are available for this site; we recommend using a standard blood pressure cuff position proximal to the arteriotomy site and always in conjunction with Doppler monitoring of the distal circulation.